alibaba-fusion/next/docs/slider/demo/slick-goto.md

     constructor(props) {
         super(props);
         this.state = {
             index: 0, // The initial value here need to be set to 0 for `activeIndex`.
-If you want the initial as 0 , you can use the `defaultIndex` property to set.
+If you want the initial as 0 , you can use the `defaultActiveIndex` property to set.
         };
         this.changeHandler = this.changeHandler.bind(this);
     }